alfredh-5/introML-2021/exercises/00-setup/git.md

 In order to get a local copy of this repository, you will need to clone it.
 In Git terminology, `cloning` means to creates a local copy of a project that already exists remotely.

 To clone the repository, navigate to the main page and click on the **Code** button above the list of files.
 You can then click on the **Open with GitHub Desktop** button to clone and open the repository with GitHub Desktop.
-Once this is done, you will need to choose the local path in which the repository will be cloned, and then click on the **Clone** button in the bottom right.
+Once this is done, you will need to choose the local path in which the repository will be cloned with the **Choose...** button, and then click on the **Clone** button in the bottom right.

 A step-by-step tutorial with pictures can be found [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-a-repository-from-github-to-github-desktop).